rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

     but *not* with projection parameters

 2. `reduce_into` and `transform_reduce_into`, that write
-    the reduction result into a nonempty sized forward range
+    the reduction result into a sized forward range (if the range has nonzero size)

 3. `sum` and `product` for special cases of `reduce` with addition resp. multiplication, and `dot`